tnc-ca-geo/fishnet-extract/README.md

 # extract

 Simple Python tool to extract images from videos.
 Currently supports only one annotation file format used by Archipelago Marine Research - Asia Pacific.
+Tool was built to help create labeled images (training and test data) from video and annotation files created by electronic monitoring systems.

 ## Instruction for use on Windows